metalcarratt/ministry/ls/Philippians/msg43.md

 this pattern. to work out our salvation is to copy this pattern, which is to be saved from murmurings and reasoning. murmuring and reasonings is a form of rebellion. we need to be obedient to the operating god in us who is also christ as our pattern.

+pt2

+the word of life is our practical pattern and the bountiful supply of the spirit.